Comparative and Regional Studies

 ILO L215 Ethics in the Practice of Foreign Affairs

 In conjunction with completing the field requirements, students have the option to achieve depth in one of the following regional tracks: Europe, Latin America, Middle East, or Pacific Asia.
 There are three additional requirements for depth.
-First, students must take additional course in the field (for a total of 5 for the MALD and 6 for the MGA).
+First, students must take an additional course in the field (for a total of 5 for the MALD and 6 for the MGA).
 Second, they must take at least 3 courses with 75% regional content.
 Third, they must pass a language exam (or otherwise demonstrate proficiency) in one of the regional languages.